Quality sleep is critical for optimal health. Unfortunatley many people suffer from inadequate sleep.

 Your mouth should be naturally moist when you wake up in the morning; nasal breathing ensures this.

 If you have a tendency to mouth-breathe during the night it is important to apply the guidelines on taping the mouth below.

 Taping the mouth at night initially may seem like a scary prospect but it has been used to great success in Buteyko Breathing clinics around the world and does not take long to acclimatise to.

 If you struggle to keep your mouth closed at night, placing a short length of Lip Seal Tape across your mouth before you go to sleep is an excellent way to eliminate sleep disordered breathing and encourage permanent nasal breathing.

 I have no doubt that the single best thing I ever did to improve my sleep was to tape my mouth at night.

-Me before bed - taped mouth, blue blockers, supplements... read more about my night time sleep practice HERE
+Me before bed - taped mouth, blue light blockers, supplements... read more about my night time sleep practice HERE

 About Lip Seal Tape: